-Need a challenge?
-Here are 35 free dual extrusion models specially designed for your dual extruder 3D printer, an advanced and colorful technique.
+Need an advanced and colorful challenge?
+Here are 35 free dual extrusion models specially designed for your dual extruder 3D printer.

 3D printing is a fun hobby, and one that you can make as simple or as complicated as you like.
 Making stuff in a single material, for example, is pretty much the standard option for most 3D printers and projects.
 But what if you wanted to print something in more than one material?
 This is where a dual extruder 3D printer comes in handy.